KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Type: String, Default value: Unix Makefiles

-Specify which generator to use with CMake. `Ninja` and `Unix Makefiles` are supported.
+The generator that will be used by cmake.
+You can use `Ninja` or `Unix Makefiles` on Linux.

 ```{note}
 The Extra Generators (like `Kate - Ninja`) are also supported.
 But note that they are deprecated since cmake version 3.27.
 See [documentation](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#extra-generators).
 ```

-Invalid (unsupported) values are ignored and treated as if unset.
+If you specify invalid value, it will be ignored.

-Note that if a valid generator is also specified through [cmake-options](#conf-cmake-options) it will override the value for `cmake-generator`.
+Also note, that you may also specify the generator directly in [cmake-options](#conf-cmake-options) (with "-G" option).
+In this case, if it is valid, it will be used, and not the value from the `cmake-generator`.

 Related command-line option: --cmake-generator \<value\>